Silo // 2024

 Final solution

-The final onboarding experience guided prospective capital customers through setting up a Silo account and completing their preliminary underwriting application.
+The final onboarding experience guided new capital customers through setting up a Silo account and completing their preliminary underwriting application.
 This included providing proof of business legitimacy, verifying bank accounts, and providing sales history and other important documents for verification purposes.
+The structure and guidance of the application generated more thorough applications with fewer information gaps, and building it within Silo meant the internal operations team now had one single place to see, review, and approve applications.

 Impact

-The setup framework also held up and was implemented in future projects, such as updating general Silo account creation and new order management product onboarding.
+The setup framework also lived on.
+It was implemented in future projects including an updated general account creation and new order management product onboarding.

 32